Skip to main content

 6. Get a Business Bank Account

-Opening a bank account for your LLC is the next step.
-Creating separation between your personal and business finances helps bolster your LLC’s liability protections by building a wall between your personal assets and those of your business.
+Your next step is opening a bank account for your LLC.
+Keeping your personal and business finances separated in distinct accounts helps bolster your LLC’s liability protections.
 Beyond that, having a business bank account makes it easier to accept and make payments, keep your accounting organized, and identify potential tax write-offs.

 To open a bank account for your Michigan LLC, you’ll need to bring the following to the bank: